What is Meralgia Paresthetica (MP)?

-Are there any Reported Workers’ Compensation Cased which have Addressed MP?
+Are there any Reported Workers’ Compensation Cased which have Addressed Meralgia Paresthetica?

-Is there any research concerning MP and Law Enforcement Officers?
+Is there any research concerning Meralgia Paresthetica and Law Enforcement Officers?

 Per the AMA Guides to Evaluation of Disease and injury Causation (2nd Edition) MP reported that there are several case reports describing MP caused by police duty belt, handgun and body armor.